Calibration of a neural network ocean closure for improved mean state and variability: Results

 \subsection{Simple ocean configuration}

-Our goal is to show that calibrating a parameterization that is sufficiently expressive, such as a neural network, can significantly improve the mean state and variability of the ocean model.
+Our goal is to show that calibrating a sufficiently expressive parameterization, such as a neural network, can significantly improve the mean state and variability of the ocean model.
 For this purpose, we run the calibration algorithm described in Section \ref{sec:calibration} for 10 iterations.
-At each iteration, this algorithm runs an ensemble of $n_e=100$ coarse online simulations in the DG configuration described in Section \ref{sec:ocean_model}, updates the weights and biases of the parameterization described in Section \ref{sec:parameterization}, attempting to minimize the loss function described in Section \ref{sec:loss}.
+At each iteration, this algorithm runs an ensemble of coarse online simulations in the DG configuration described in Section \ref{sec:ocean_model}, updates the weights and biases of the parameterization described in Section \ref{sec:parameterization}, attempting to minimize the loss function described in Section \ref{sec:loss}.

+The coarse unparameterized model has a strong bias in the time-averaged sea surface height (SSH) with Root Mean Squared Error (RMSE) equal to 0.323m, and too low variability (RMSE in SSH standard deviation (STD) is 0.15m), see Figure \ref{fig:convergence} (a,e).

+We first isolate the effect of tuning only the scaling coefficient $\gamma$ in front of the offline-trained eANN parameterization, while keeping the neural network's weights and biases unchanged.
+The optimal coefficient $\gamma=1.4$ is determined as described in Figure S3 in SI.
+The offline-trained eANN with tuned coefficients reduces biases in the mean state and variability by $41.8\%$ and $29.3\%$, respectively, compared to the unparameterized model; see Figure \ref{fig:convergence} (b,f).

-The coarse unparameterized model has strong biases in the mean sea surface height (Root Mean Squared Error, RMSE is 0.323m) and its standard deviation (RMSE is 0.15m), see Figure \ref{fig:convergence} (a,d).
-Inclusion of the uncalibrated eANN parameterization helps to reduce these biases by roughly 30 \%, as it is seen in the initial ensemble created by the EKI calibration method, see Figure \ref{fig:convergence} (g,h).
-Further updates of the ensemble allow for improving the RMSE in the mean and standard deviation of the sea surface height two to three times compared to the unparameterized model, see Figure \ref{fig:convergence} (b,e).
-In Figure \ref{fig:convergence} (e) we show that the shape of the SSH standard deviation is accurately reproduced in the parameterized model, both near the boundary (Longitude = 5) and in the boundary current extension (Longitude = 10).
-This is especially important in future applications of our approach, as reproducing the variability in the extension of WBCs is a challenging problem in global ocean models \cite{juricke2020ocean, uchida2022cloud}.
+Second, we show the effect of jointly calibrating the scaling coefficient and the last layer of the neural network.
+The calibrated eANN parameterization reduces biases in the mean state and variability by $21.3\%$ and $57.5\%$, respectively, compared to the offline-trained parameterization with optimal scaling coefficient (Figure \ref{fig:convergence} (c,g)).
+The spatial pattern of the SSH standard deviation is accurately reproduced in the parameterized model, both near the boundary (Longitude = 5) and in the boundary current extension (Longitude = 10).
+This is especially important for future applications of our approach, as reproducing the variability in WBC extension is a challenging problem in global ocean models \cite{juricke2020ocean, uchida2022cloud}.